Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch

-After breakfast, meet your local guide and set out on foot.
-Start by visiting a nearby synagogue and then continue to the Mezquita.
+After breakfast, meet your local guide and set out on foot to explore Córdoba.
+Begin with a visit to a nearby synagogue before continuing on to the Mezquita.

-Take time on your own this afternoon to explore the many sites and shops of Córdoba.
-You might want to enjoy an ancient local tradition: an Arab bath in one of the nearby hammams.
-Immerse yourself in its warm waters, followed by a relaxing massage with essential oils.
+This afternoon, enjoy time on your own to explore more of Córdoba’s rich history and vibrant shopping scene.
+You might also indulge in a local tradition: a soothing Arab bath at one of the nearby hammams, followed by a relaxing massage with essential oils.

 Included Meals: Breakfast

-After breakfast, you will leave Córdoba and shuttle to the Cordillera Subbética and the Ruta del Vino wine road.
-As the name suggests, this hilly region is full of olive trees and vineyards, producing and exporting excellent white wines and olive oils.
-One of the most renowned wines produced in this area is the Pedro Ximénez sweet wine, particularly recommended to complement local postres desserts.
-For brunch, you will stop at a beautiful bodega and taste locally produced wines with your meal.
+After breakfast, depart Córdoba and shuttle to the Cordillera Subbética and the Ruta del Vino wine road.
+As the name suggests, this hilly region is rich with olive groves and vineyards, known for producing and exporting excellent white wines and olive oils.
+One of the most renowned wines of the area is Pedro Ximénez, a sweet variety particularly recommended to accompany local postres (desserts).
+You’ll stop for brunch at a beautiful bodega, where you’ll enjoy a meal paired with locally produced wines.

-From there you will ride toward the Subbética mountain range, where you have the option of cycling on the Via Verde rails-to-trails path.
-Avid cyclists looking for some hills can opt for a more challenging route.
+From there, ride toward the Subbética mountain range, with the option to cycle along the Vía Verde rails-to-trails path.
+Avid cyclists seeking more elevation may choose a more challenging route.

-On your way to the perched village of Zuheros, keep your eyes open for a variety of birds, including two of the many protected species of this area: the peregrine falcon, symbol of the Natural Park of La Sierra Subbética, and the griffon vulture.
+As you approach the perched village of Zuheros, keep an eye out for birds—including two protected species found in this area: the peregrine falcon, symbol of the Sierra Subbética Natural Park, and the griffon vulture.

-Near Luque, you’ll stop at a cortijo for a late picnic lunch, with ingredients sourced almost entirely from the garden of your host, Balbino, who also proudly serves the farm’s prize-winning, organic olive oil.
+Near Luque, stop at a traditional cortijo for a late picnic lunch.
+The meal features ingredients sourced almost entirely from the garden of your host, Balbino, who proudly serves the farm’s award-winning organic olive oil.

-After lunch, hop on a shuttle to your next hotel.
-The 18th-century Parador de Jaen, one of Andalusia’s most beautiful castles, sits high above the city of Jaen, atop Santa Catalina Hill, on the site of the former Santa Catalina Castle, an 8th Century Moorish fortress.
-This evening you may enjoy an included dinner at your leisure at Parador.
+After lunch, a short shuttle takes you to your next hotel.
+The 18th-century Parador de Jaén—one of Andalusia’s most beautiful castles—sits high above the city on Santa Catalina Hill, on the site of the former Moorish fortress of Santa Catalina, dating back to the 8th century.
+This evening, enjoy an included dinner at your leisure at the hotel.

 Today's Ride Choices